Cresta de Gallo Island Travel Guide

 We started our first day in Romblon early.
 At around 6 AM, we left our accommodation, the beach house of Mayor Salem Tansingco in San Fernando, Sibuyan Island, to Cresta de Gallo Island.
 We were recommended to leave early for the island since the sea would be calmer.

-When I got back, I met with the others in a small hut where my colleagues left their belongings.
-Nearby, they were already serving several dishes for breakfast: a huge bowl of fried rice with fried hotdog, luncheon meat, sunny-side eggs, dried fish, and of course, some nice hot coffee straight from the flask.
+When I got back, I joined my travel mates in a small hut where we placed our belongings.
+Nearby, they were already serving several dishes for breakfast: a huge bowl of fried rice with a fried hotdog, luncheon meat, sunny-side eggs, dried fish, and of course, some nice hot coffee straight from the flask.
 We all ate with bare hands and it felt nice starting the day like that.
 There was no crowd, no vendors and noisy establishments, just me and my colleagues, just paradise.
 We literally had the entire island to ourselves.

 After having the best island breakfast ever, I decided to walk further towards the other edge of the islands to take more photos, enjoy the view… and yes, to burn more calories.
-The sun was already up, but I still found walking barefoot at the long stretch of the sand bar with crashed sea shells and corals very relaxing.
-The warm sand grains was like a spa for my feet too.
+The sun was already up, but I still found walking barefoot at the long stretch of the sand bar with crushed seashells and corals very relaxing.
+The warm sand grains were like a spa for my feet too.

 After burning more calories and burning under the scorching heat of the almost-noon sun, I finally decided to return and join the rest of the gang.
 They were all busy frolicking in the turquoise waters, so I threw myself in as well!
 After having some fats burnt, a nice soak in the waters was all that I needed.

-Came noontime, the water level started rising, and although we all wanted to stay in the island much longer, we had to leave to avoid the turbulent seas.
+Came noontime, the water level started rising, and although we all wanted to stay on the island much longer, we had to leave to avoid the turbulent seas.
 We sadly sailed away from Cresta de Gallo.
-Nevertheless, I still looked forward to our return in Sibuyan Island as we had more activities to do for the tour!
+Nevertheless, I still looked forward to our return to Sibuyan Island as we had more activities to do for the tour!